Worker cooperative: Venezuela

-Hugo Chávez, in his effort to democratize the workforce, established a lot of worker-owned and operated cooperatives the moment he got into office, in 1998.
-By 2006, there had been 100,000 worker co-ops set up, which represented around 1.5 million workers.
-From day one, he made sure to give them cheap start-up credit, technical training, and preferential treatment with government purchases of goods and equipment.
-Not even a year later, in 1999, he increased the number of co-ops that got tax incentives.
-A 2006 census showed that 50% of the co-ops were either functioning improperly or were simply created just to get access to public funds.
+Hugo Chávez, in his effort to democratize the workforce, established many worker-owned and operated cooperatives the moment he got into office in 1998.
+By 2006 there had been 100,000 worker co-ops set up, which represented around 1.5 million workers.
+Chàvez provided them cheap start-up credit, technical training, and preferential treatment with government purchases of goods and equipment.
+In 1999, he increased the number of co-ops that got tax incentives.
+A 2006 census showed that 50% of the co-ops were either functioning improperly or were created just to get access to public funds.

 Argentina

-In response to the economic crisis in Argentina, many Argentine workers occupied the premises of bankrupt businesses and began to run them as worker-owned cooperatives.
+In response to the economic crisis in Argentina from 1999 to 2002, many Argentine workers occupied the premises of bankrupt businesses and began to run them as worker-owned cooperatives.
 As of 2005, there were roughly 200 worker-owned businesses in Argentina, most of which were started in response to this crisis.
 By 2020, around 16,000 Argentine workers were running over 400 recuperated enterprises in Argentina.
-The documentary film The Take described this phenomenon journalistically, while Marcelo Vieta's book, Workers' Self-Management in Argentina, provides and extensive academic, case study, and historical account of the phenomenon.
-The overall survival rate of these recuperated firms is almost ninety percent, displaying the resilience of the model even in times of economic turmoil.
+The 2004 film The Take documented this happening to a Forja auto plant, while Marcelo Vieta's book, Workers' Self-Management in Argentina, provides and extensive academic, case study, and historical account of the phenomenon.
+The overall survival rate of these recuperated firms is almost 90%.

-According to a recent statement by the International Co-operative Alliance, cooperative businesses (most of which are not worker co-ops) in Argentina have nearly 20 million members across a number of business sectors from health care to housing to factory work and beyond.
-These businesses are increasing in number at a drastic rate, with over 6,000 having been created in 2012 alone.
+According to a 2013 statement by the International Co-operative Alliance, cooperative businesses (most of which are not worker co-ops) in Argentina have nearly 20 million members across a number of business sectors from health care to housing to factory work and beyond.
+Over 6,000 of these businesses were created in 2012.

 Worker-owned cooperatives in Argentina have played a role in developing their surrounding communities.
 For example, the worker-owners of FaSinPat voted to use excess profits to establish education programs, healthcare facilities, and recreational activities for its neighborhood.

-The overall number of worker cooperatives within Argentina seems to be at over 23,000.
+The overall number of worker cooperatives within Argentina was over 23,000 as of April 2024.

 Asia

 India

-India has a substantial set of laws, rules & regulations for enterprises in the co-operative sector.
+India has a substantial set of laws, rules and regulations for enterprises in the co-operative sector.

 The Indian Coffee Houses in India were started by the Coffee Board in the early 1940s, during British rule.
-In the mid-1950s the Board closed down the Coffee Houses, due to a policy change.
-The thrown-out workers then took over the branches, under the leadership of A. K. Gopalan and renamed the network as Indian Coffee House.
-This history is recorded in Coffee Housinte Katha, a book in Malayalam, the mother tongue of A.K.
-Gopalan.
-The author of the book is Nadakkal Parameswaran Pillai one of the leaders of the ICH movement.
+In the mid-1950s the Board closed down the Coffee Houses due to a policy change.
+The thrown-out workers, under the leadership of A. K. Gopalan, then took over the branches and renamed the network as Indian Coffee House.
 Another very large network of worker coops is Kerala Dinesh Beedi, originally started by exploited beedi rollers.